-Report Area/ Target Date Responsible Party Recommendation Date Management Response / Follow up 4/21/2016 Library Hold Releases There is limited information transferred from Millenium to Banner.
+Report Area/ Target Date Responsible Party Recommendation Date Management Response / Follow up Library Hold Releases There is limited information transferred from Millenium to Banner.
 Library management should determine if exact amount of fines can be transferred which will support reconciliations between the 12/31/16 7/1/17 Management has convened a team to review the current processes and controls.
 Potential changes include transferring certain controls to the Bursar's group which will eliminate the need for reconciliations between Millenium records (fines released) and Banner records (cash collected).
 53 Joan Bush systems.
 (Update of Progress) 12/22/17 An RFP process has begun to acquire a new ILS system and expected to be implemented by 7/1/17 which have interfaces to update Banner records on a timely basis.
 Fines are expected to be eliminated under new library policies any necessary payments will be directed to the Bursar.
 Target date new ILS implementation is now 12/22/17.
 The elimination of fines for materials returned late was approved by senior management so this concern is no longer applicable.
 Library Hold Releases Joan Bush Management should review the dollar amounts of fines and maximums per book to ensure the amounts correlate to the values of borrowed books.
 Progress) 12/22/17 6/15/18 (Status Update) 9/1/18 (Status Update) Management has convened a team to review the current fines and lost book charges and propose changes as appropriate to help streamline this process.
 Library staff and faculty are developing a proposal for a new borrowing policy by January 13, 2017.
 Proposal will require senior management approval.
 Target date new ILS implementation is now 12/22/17.
 The implementation of the new ILS system, Alma, occurred as scheduled.
 Library fines have been eliminated.
 Borrowers will be charged for lost / unreturned materials.
 A draft process including replacement cost methodology has been developed and must be approved by management.
 The Overdue and Lost Items Process was approved by division management and is effective 9/4/18.
 The Bursar and Library have tested the crosswalk from ALMA to Banner for the cost of lost books onto student accounts.
 ITS will automate the process of transferring lost book costs with the first transfer of actual records expected by the end of the fall semester.
-The lost book data transfer from ALMA to Banner has been programmed and is working as 54 The lost book data transfer from ALMA to Banner has been programmed and is working a intended.
-Lost book values are posted to student accounts after numerous notices, and hol unpaid amounts will be placed in accordance with current Bursar guidelines.
+The lost book data transfer from ALMA to Banner has been programmed and is working as intended.
+Lost book values are posted to student accounts after numerous notices, and holds for